How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #8 Have The Right Attorney In Your Corner

 Any court appearance is a big deal.
 When you have an upcoming court hearing, the stress and anxiety can often be overwhelming.
 Having the right attorney by your side makes all of the difference in the world.
 You want a Flagstaff attorney with experience who will listen to your needs and take your case seriously.
-At Antol & Sherman, PC, our team of criminal defense and family law attorneys has practiced law for a combined total of over 60 years and are dedicated to providing people in Northern Arizona with personalized, aggressive legal counsel when they need it most.
-Contact us today if you’ve been charged with a DUI or drug possession.
+At Antol & Sherman, PC, our team of criminal defense and family law attorneys has practiced law for a combined total of over 60 years.
+We are dedicated to providing people in Northern Arizona with personalized, aggressive legal counsel when they need it most.
+Contact us today if you’ve been charged with a DUI, drug possession, or another crime that may require a court hearing.

 Skip to content